Jbwasse2/ZoteroReMarkable2/README.md

 _(ensure you have a .env file, with zotero api key, and rmapi setup)_ Then to sync, just run:
   `python3 sync.py`

+### Bugs/Errors
+- If you are geting a "Failed to establish a new connection" error, I think this is due to Zotero limiting the amount of requests a user can send.
+Try running the script again in a few minutes.
+- Currently I do not have the code delete a folder on the ReMarkable2 if the subcollection is deleted in Zotero.